Published date: April 15, 2022

-Once you know about how many hours they need subtract it from the time that they need to wake up.
-For example, if your child requires 10 hours of sleep, and they have to wake up at 6 a.m. daily to go to school, then the optimal bedtime would be 8 p.m.
+Once you know about how many hours they need, subtract it from the time that they need to wake up.
+For example, if your child requires 10 hours of sleep and they wake up at 6 a.m. daily for school, the optimal bedtime would be 8 p.m.
 Next, discuss with them (depending on age) acceptable bedtimes and wake up times and create a bedtime routine that can be done every night.
 It is important to have a consistent routine.
 Children, especially, thrive with routine and knowing their expectations.

 Having a routine can greatly improve health.
-Studies have shown that consistent routines during early childhood lead to better cognitive performance, reduced behavior problems, decreased anxiety, and can even improve gastrointestinal concerns as our digestive systems become activated in advance of regular meal times in order to more efficiently process food.
+Studies have shown that consistent routines during early childhood lead to better cognitive performance, reduced behavior problems, decreased anxiety, and can even improve gastrointestinal concerns as our digestive systems become activated in advance of regular mealtimes in order to process food more efficiently.

-First thing is to figure out what the actual issue is.
+First, you need to determine the issue.
 This will require some detective work.
-Filling out a two week sleep diary would be extremely helpful for both you and ultimately your child's pediatrician if you have additional concerns.
+Filling out a two-week sleep diary would be extremely helpful for both you and ultimately your child's pediatrician if you have additional concerns.

 Here is a list of things to look at when your child isn't sleeping well.